RonzGore/sf-schema-explorer/README.md

 # Issue Reporting/Feature Requests

-You can reach out to me via my twitter handle @RonzGore or create a Git Hub :octocat: Issue.
+You can reach out to me via my twitter handle @RonzGore or create a Git Hub :octocat: Issue [here](https://github.com/RonzGore/sf-schema-explorer/issues).
+Please find the templates for issues and feature requests [here](https://github.com/RonzGore/sf-schema-explorer/blob/master/.github/ISSUE_TEMPLATE/bug_report.md) and [here](https://github.com/RonzGore/sf-schema-explorer/blob/master/.github/ISSUE_TEMPLATE/feature_request.md).
 This is not a commercial Software and I built it during my spare time to solve a simple problem of looking into Salesforce Object and field names without getting out of my IDE.
+So I may not be able to immediately respond back to an issue or a feature.
-There are plans to improve and adding more feature (Please go through the Roadmap section) and if you feel there is a feature which is worth, feel free to reach out to me or contribute as this Software is open source.
+Though there are definitely plans to improve and adding more feature (Please go through the Roadmap section) and if you feel there is a feature which is worth, feel free to reach out to me or contribute as this Software is open source.
 PRs are super welcome!